 Safe Space within is part of an ongoing series of art works and workshops, that aims to make the audience and participants aware of their Safe Space and helps them create it for themselves.
 To create a Safe Space the audience was invited to first explore their individual Safe Space, through an interactive installation.

-The work consists of four main object, a stool, a desk, a book with a stained-glass cover and a stained-glass screen placed on the desk, in a pink to blue gradient, and an audio piece.
+The work consists of four main objects, a stool, a desk, a book with a stained-glass cover and a stained-glass screen placed on the desk, in a pink to blue gradient, and an audio piece.
 This installation could be found in different public spaces, with different types of audiences.

 Remedies of the Social is an ongoing work exploring (social) spaces in society, in which the concept of Safe Space can be reached.
 Through the act of costuming, emerging into the name and appearance of another, certain behavioral boundaries diminish.